Dherse/magritte/README.md

 The goal of this limitation is to make it easier to support modern features such as [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).

+## Overwiew of features

+- Low overhead
+- Higher level
+- Easier to write
+- Memory management
+- Asynchronous
+- Supports additional data attached to handles
+- Fully documented using the official *Vulkan* documentation
+- Almost fully generated
+- Full support for **all** Vulkan extensions
+- Full support for **desktop** and **portable** platforms: Windows *(to be tested)*, Linux *(to be tested)*, macOS *(to be tested)*
+- Nice error handling
+- Idiomatic

+## What magritte is and is not

+Magritte is not really a set of bindings to *Vulkan*.
+It is instead a code generator that **generates** bindings to *Vulkan*.
+While this distinction is not really important for the user, it means that the bulk of the work is placed on the code generator (`magritte-vkgen`) rather than the bindings themselves as those are not manually written.
+The handwritten code is and **must** be a very small part of the library.
+The end goal of this library is to be easily updated along with the *Vulkan* specification which cannot be done by writing manual bindings.

+It is clear when looking at the generated output that it would be almost impossible for a single person to write a full set of high level bindings complete with thourough documentation.
+It represents hundreds of thousands of lines of code that one person could not maintain.
+However, it is possible to do this for a subset of *Vulkan*, this is what [*vulkano*](https://github.com/vulkano-rs/vulkano) does.
+However, I wanted (*almost*) full support for the *Vulkan* specification with little to no compromise, hence I created these bindings.

 ## Feature flags

 - `tokio`: Adds [tokio](https://tokio.rs) as a dependency ;